Frank-Pechar/forkify/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

 Javascript coding project I completed the Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this landing page through the course I then added additional features and modifications.
+After coding this landing page through the course I then added additional modifications and extensive commenting of code for educational purposes.

 App can be run from: https://frank-pechar-js-forkify.netlify.app/